sergey900553/obsidian_dekurai_theme/README.md

 "Dekurai" is a theme where I tried to combine clean nice colors, minimalism and functionality.
-Technically this [Dark Moss v2.0](https://github.com/sergey900553/obsidian_githublike_theme).
+Technically this is [Dark Moss v2.0](https://github.com/sergey900553/obsidian_githublike_theme).
 # Highlights
 In addition to the fact that this theme is great, I would like to highlight certain points that made my user experience better.
 ## Editing and Reading mode remain consistent.